We've started the biggest programme of improvements to the Midland Mainline since its completion in 1870.

 The benefits of electrification

-Electrification of the MML north of Bedford to Kettering and Corby is scheduled to be completed by December 2019.
+Electrified infrastructure on the MML north of Bedford to Kettering and Corby is scheduled to be completed by May 2020 in readiness for use later that year.

 The work to electrify the MML is a vital aspect of our strategy to provide a safe, reliable and efficient railway fit for the 21st century and beyond.